 One-page résumés are taking a back seat to the idea that it's a best practice to include everything relevant from your educational and professional experience, even if that means you're floating onto page two or three.
-So for those of you revamping your résumé, or crafting one for the first time, here are some tips on what to keep and what to nix.
+So if you’re revamping your résumé, or crafting one for the first time, here are some tips on what to keep and what to nix.

-Regardless of your professional level or industry, having a Summary Statement at the top of your résumé (underneath your name and contact information) is an effective way to concisely describe who you are and what you're looking to do.
-It's common for job seekers to make this an "Objective Statement" detailing why they're interested in the position.
-But, if you're applying for the job, the interviewer already knows you're interested.
-Therefore, use this paragraph as a two or three-sentence section, which paints a well-rounded picture of you: what professional level you are, what makes you a good fit for the position or the company, and what makes you rise above the rest in the competitive job market.
+Regardless of your professional level or industry, having a Summary Statement at the top of your résumé (underneath your name and contact information) is an effective way to concisely describe who you are and your next-step career aspirations.
+It's common to also call this an "Objective Statement" detailing why you’re interested in the position in which you’re applying for.
+Take it from us—if you're applying for the job, the recruiter already knows you're interested.
+Therefore, use this as a short paragraph to paint a well-rounded picture of you: what professional level you are, what makes you a good fit for the position or the company, and what makes you rise above the rest in this very competitive job market.

-The real "meat" of your résumé are the bullets within the Experience section that truly tell your story.
-If you're searching for that first job out of college, this is the place to list your internship/fellowship experience first, followed by select academic clubs, honors fraternities, and relevant coursework.
+The real "meat" of your résumé are the bullets within the Professional Experience section that truly articulate your story.
+If you're searching for that first job out of college, this is the place to list your internship/fellowship experience first, followed by select academic clubs, honors societies, and relevant coursework or technologies.
 These are likely your most recent affiliations that will yield transferrable skills.
 However, if you're searching for your third or fourth job, your experience from college becomes outdated and irrelevant.
 Therefore, nix it!

 When listing your experience, short bullet points will allow the interviewer to quickly get a sense of your previous and/or current responsibilities.
 Nix the conversation fillers and extra verbiage that turn each bullet point into a long sentence.
 These can quickly become a laundry list of duties and tasks completed within each role when they should actually be a list of accomplishments.
 Ask yourself: what are/were the overarching results of each of my day-to-day tasks?
 How do/did I impact the bottom line?
 Those two questions should be reflected within each bullet point.

 Looking for more insights and tips from our recruiters to make you a stronger candidate?
-Continue to follow the "Recruiter Tips" section of our blog and be sure to connect with us on Facebook, Twitter, LinkedIn, and Google+ for other related articles.
+Continue to follow the "Career Tips" section of our blog and be sure to connect with us on Facebook, Twitter, and LinkedIn for related articles.